Windfisch/factorio-bot/README.md

 Once the bot is running, you will see a map.
 Scroll with drag-and-drop, zoom with mousewheel.

-You can plan paths by **first** left-clicking the **destination**, then right-clicking the starting point.
-You have to figure out where the starting point is by visually comparing the Factorio minimap and the bot's map for now.
+You can plan paths by first left-clicking the starting point, then right-clicking the destination.
+Your character's location (which should be the starting point) is denoted as a red dot on the map.

 The path will show up in the map, and your Factorio player will start moving.

 Note that only `game.players[1]` will move, i.e. the **first** player that has ever joined the map since creation.

-Note that drag-and-dropping the map will count as a destination-selecting left click.
+Note that drag-and-dropping the map will count as a start-selecting left click.
 Also note that, when clicking a tile, you actually select its **top left corner** as a destination/starting point.